mengjwu/MRtrackingMarker/README.md

 **III.
 Gerber**

 It contains all the files for FPC fabrication.
-As mentioned in our paper, FPC manufacturing should obey the 0.1-thickness standard.
+As mentioned in our paper, FPC manufacturing should obey the 0.1 mm-thickness standard.

 **IV.
 Movie S1**